What is San Francisco Green Film Festival?

 What is Green Film Fest?

-Green Film Fest is our annual flagship program, a weeklong film festival that brings together international environmental films, filmmakers and audiences to venues across the San Francisco Bay Area.
+Green Film Fest is our annual flagship program, a weeklong film festival that brings together international environmental films, filmmakers, and audiences to venues across the city.

 What happened at the most recent Green Film Fest?